SAP/guided-answers-extension/docs/testcases/View Guided Answers Content_V3.md

 11. Highlight the link in the text input field and press Ctrl+C / Command+C
 12. Click on Home icon
 13. Paste link in the search input field (See expected results 4)
+14. Navigate to another node in the tree
+15. Click on the link icon
+16. Click on 'View on the GA website' link (See expected results 7)

 _VSCode environment_
 1. Paste link in a notepad